 When doing business, it is important to comply with and comply with the regulatory requirements.
 Fair and successful business is a pride for the entrepreneur and its customers.

 Maybe someone raises the question – how is it – to be honest entrepreneurs?
-The Corruption Prevention and Combating Bureau (CPCB) has developed a number ofinformation materials, with a view to promoting fair commercial activity in order to conquer the market and make a profit.
+The Corruption Prevention and Combating Bureau (CPCB) has developed a number of information materials aimed at promoting fair commercial activity to conquer the market and profit.
 Corruption raises serious moral and political concerns, threatens state governance and economic development, and distorts conditions of competition.

-The Consumer Rights Protection Centre has also developedguidelinesfair business in the areas of lending, electronic communications, e-commerce and security.
+The Consumer Rights Protection Centre has also developed guidelines for conducting a fair business in the areas of lending, electronic communications, e-commerce and security.